 If you click on the options icon beside the lecture title, the curriculum and downloadable resources will appear.
 You can download the file by clicking on the resource's title.

 Udemy automatically optimizes video resolution based on your internet connection speed, but the video quality can be adjusted at any time by clicking on the gear icon in the bottom right-hand corner of the course player.
-You can select resolutions of 144p, 360p, 480p and 720p for the video quality.
+You can select resolutions of 360p, 480p, 720p and 1080p (if available) for the video quality.

 Improving Screencast Lectures